-A good quality, sugar-free muesli is a very sustaining, truly nourishing start to the day…and we all know how important breakfast is, especially for children!
+A healthy homemade muesli is a very sustaining, truly nourishing start to the day…and we all know how important breakfast is, especially for children!
 Oats are a high fibre, very nutritious grain, boasting an impressive mineral profile.
 In herbal medicine, oats are restorative to the nervous system.
 I don’t know about you, but I’m up for any extra nervous system support!
 The addition of nuts and seeds adds protein, essential fats, and more nutrition.
 The coconut contributes immune boosting fatty acids and the cinnamon stabilises blood sugar levels.
 All in all – you’ll feel great and survive until lunch time without the need to reach for that mid-morning snack.

 So here’s a guideline for your first batch.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

 If you’re looking to save money across pantry items such as nuts, seeds, flours and more, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to check them out.